 There are 12 known serovars of L. monocytogenes, however; only three serovars (1/2a, 1/2b and 4b) account for more than 90% of human cases of listeriosis.
 The BCID Panel detects all known serovars.
-Sequence analysis predicts that cross-reactivity with some strains of atypical Listeria innocua is possible.
+Cross-reactivity with some strains of atypical Listeria innocua is possible.